OEE vs. OPE vs. TEEP – Which Should Manufacturers Calculate?

 With either metric, context really is what manufacturers should be seeking.
 Both metrics are meant to provide an objective snapshot of how efficient the manufacturing production line, cell, or machine is operating.
 If the data is good, the measurement should really just be providing a point to compare and improve upon.

-Is OEE or OPE (TEEP) Better to Measure?
+Understanding Overall Factory Efficiency: Is OEE, OPE, or TEEP Better to Measure?

 Truthfully, there is nothing wrong with choosing to believe in OEE vs. OPE as gospel, or choosing to completely ignore these metrics.
 I’ve heard manufacturers on both sides of the fence make a good case.